Superteams in the NBA: 2013–2014: Brooklyn Nets

 On July 12, 2013, the Brooklyn Nets acquired Kevin Garnett and Paul Pierce from the Celtics, pairing them with Deron Williams and Joe Johnson.
-The Nets look poised to contend ahead of the 2013–14 season, but both Garnett and Pierce were in their late 30s and Williams' production declined due to injuries.
+The Nets looked poised to contend ahead of the 2013–14 season, but both Garnett and Pierce were in their late 30s and Williams' production declined due to injuries.
 The Nets ultimately won 44 games and were eliminated by the Heat in the second round.
 The following season, Pierce joined the Washington Wizards, and Garnett was traded midseason back to the Minnesota Timberwolves.
 After losing in the first round to the Atlanta Hawks in 2015, the Nets did not re-sign Williams who later joined the Dallas Mavericks.
 Then midway through the 2015–16 season, the Nets waived Johnson who ultimately joined the Heat.
+The trade for Pierce and Garnett for future 1st round picks resulted for the Celtics drafting Jayson Tatum and Jaylen Brown using Brooklyn's draft picks which ultimately won the Celtics a title in 2024.